This story discusses an incredibly rare situation of self-preservation. Self-preservation is an instinct given at birth to human and animals.

 They arrived at a house rented by Kora Liles (31 years old).
 This is where Nicole was.
 It was about 11:30 p.m.

-Kora held the door open while the armed men brought Matt and Shane into the house.
+Kora held the door open, telling Flowers “Hurry up!
+Bring them in before anyone sees.”
+Flowers brought Matt and Shane into the house.
 They took their phones and pulled the SIM cards out.
-Matt and Shane also had no weapons.
+Matt and Shane had no weapons.

 Lowry took off with Matt’s 2006 Pontiac GT to get rid of it.